 The easiest way to quickly earn a stash of Chase Ultimate Rewards points is from a handful of different Chase credit cards.
 Whether you’re looking for a personal or business credit card, there are plenty of options.

 First and foremost, there is the Chase Sapphire Preferred® Card.
 In our opinion, it’s the best card out there for beginners and one of the best all-around travel credit cards, period.
-You’ll earn 2x points per dollar spent on dining and travel, and 1x point per dollar spent on everything else.
+You’ll earn 3x points per dollar spent on dining and 2x points per dollar spent on travel, and 1x point per dollar spent on everything else.

 Make sure to read our full review of the Chase Sapphire Preferred Card.

-Welcome Bonus: Through June 1, 2022, You’ll earn 80,000 Chase Points after spending $4,000 in the first three months of card membership.
-That’s up from the standard offer of 60,000 points for the same spending requirement, and one of the biggest bonuses we have ever seen on the card.
+Welcome Bonus: You'll earn 60,000 Chase Points after spending $4,000 in the first three months of card membership.

 Annual Fee: $95